jordanmkainos/test/README.md

 This demonstration showcases the service workers ability to not only intercept requests, but persist requests independent of the state of the webpage or server which hosts the network resources.

 ***Note - ***You can simulate this behaviour by loading the local web page, turning off the local server and then selecting the button (which in the background tries to fetch a text file) which should activate the polling mechanism.
-To simulate the theoritical server coming back online, restart the local web server which the service worker should detect and then will make the original persisted request (hooray for service worker!).
+To simulate the theoritical server coming back online, restart the local web server, which the service worker should detect and then will make the original persisted request (hooray for service worker!).

 ## ##